-Frank Douma is director of the State and Local Policy Program and coordinator of the Masters of Urban and Regional Planning degree program at the Humphrey School of Public Affairs, and a Research Scholar at the Center for Transportation Studies, both located at the University of Minnesota.
-He manages research projects related to several different areas of transportation policy, including impacts of developments in information and communications technologies (ICT), planning alternative transportation options in both large and small communities, and understanding the impacts of freight transportation.
+Frank Douma is director of State and Local Policy and Outreach for the Institute for Urban and Regional Infrastructure Finance at the Humphrey School of Public Affairs, and a research scholar at the Center for Transportation Studies, both located at the University of Minnesota.
+His research focuses on policy and legal issues related to transportation technologies, including telework, tolling and other transportation finance tools, safety, and self-driving vehicles.

-In addition to working at the Humphrey School, Mr. Douma has worked for the Canadian Pacific Railway, the Metropolitan Airports Commission and the Minnesota Department of Transportation.
-Mr. Douma has a Master of Arts in Public Affairs from the Humphrey School and a law degree from the University of Minnesota.
-He earned his bachelor’s degree in political science from Grinnell College.
+In addition to the Humphrey School, Mr. Douma has worked for the Canadian Pacific Railway, the Metropolitan Airports Commission and the Minnesota Department of Transportation.

 Humphrey School News

 Drones, Automated Vehicles Could Fill Needs for ‘Last-Mile’ Delivery